Help identify woman who stole tablet from Snappy Foods

 CORPUS CHRISTI (KIII NEWS) - The Corpus Christi Police Department is asking the public to help them identify a woman seen Wednesday, Feb.
-8, stealing a computer tablet from the Snappy Foods in the 7100 block of Wooldridge Road.
+8, stealing a computer tablet from the Snappy Foods on Wooldridge Road.

-If you have any information that can help police find the suspect, please call the CCPD at 361-886-2600.
+If you have any information that can help police find the suspect, please call the police at 361-886-2600.

 (© 2017 KIII)